FalcoSuessgott/vkv/docs/cicd/gitlab.md

 # Gitlab CI

-Gitlab-CI Example for reading Secrets from Vault using vkv
+Gitlab-CI Example for reading Secrets from Vault using `vkv`:

 ```yaml
 variables: